 Why are East Asian states establishing regional institutions and frameworks to manage their affairs?
-What are the historical foundations and core values that define this diverse and region?
+What are the historical foundations and core values that define this diverse and dynamic?
 How can we explain and understand connections between states and sub-state actors at the sub-regional level?
 How do the processes of regionalization and globalization facilitate or hinder the development of regionalism?
 In this course, students challenge themselves and each other to critically investigate these and further questions related to the history, political economy, and security relations of East Asia from a variety of theoretical standpoints.
-By reviewing and critiquing specialized and complex secondary literature (journal articles and book chapters on East Asia and International Relations), writing and discussing web posts, and giving presentations and mutual feedback, students will develop and practice important transferable skills.
+Students will develop and practice important transferable skills, including reviewing and critiquing specialized and complex secondary literature (journal articles/book chapters on East Asia and International Relations), writing and discussing web posts, and giving presentations and peer feedback.

 This module aims to provide a critical examination of key issues and processes related to the development of East Asian regionalism.
 The focus of this module is on developments since World War Two, but with a particular emphasis on the post-Cold War period.
 By the end of the module, students will be able to: